lorikayman/RebisTheory/rebis_theory.md

 Then the presence of Almire-aligned undead, including the royal guard - they, too, had to be justified to be present only in the Shadow Firestorm Citadel.

-All of those elements make __Shadow Firestorm Citadel far more authentic__, _compared to the Firestorm Citadel outside of Shadow Lairs_.
+All of those elements make __Shadow Firestorm Citadel far more authentic, compared to the Firestorm Citadel outside of Shadow Lairs__.
 Presence of Dark Embers following curse theme should be a reason for this variant being the true one, an yet, Greenstone Citadel has all of the initial designs of the Firestorm Citadel.

-So far we can suggest two scenarios of integrating the Citadel into the timeline:
+Dut ot those properties we will expand upon the first explanations presented in previous section, and present a 3rd scenario of integrating the Citadel into the timeline:

-- _Shadow Firestorm Citadel is the version of the Almirian Empire at its prime_, as Valkyries of Heavenly Kingdom eventually attacked Underworld and the empire.
-In Shadow Lairs the old, true Citadel from Almirian Empire was recreated through unknown means, as if rebuilt through application of the curse, as stated in the announcement.
+- Shadow Firestorm Citadel symbolically represents the Citadel of the undead Almirian Empire at its prime.
+Shadow Lairs with unknown actor from Underworld, through transformative power of curse, had transformed present Firestorm Citadel into one completely overtaken by the curse, transforming Almirian designs into fiendish.

+    Presence of cursed Vanaduke's finery would suggest, that Lord Vanaduke's soul still lingers, and this would've allowed for it to be brought back now armored in fiendish armor, paralleling trojans' design, contrasting Spiral Wardens, and, in terms of resurrection - Margrel.
 - Shadow Firestorm Citadel is one traversed by the knights, placing it before the mission of King of Ashes, as Lord Vanaduke is required to live at this point in time.

-But, this approach would discard the event of the mission itself, rendering them not canon.
+    This approach would discard the event of the mission itself, rendering them not canon.
 This approach would also contradict the boss trophies, as all of them do not account for Shadow Lairs, while the regions themselves were seemingly pulled to the higher depths.

 #### Evil Eye Appearances